perocha/microtest/README.md

 // TODO: Currently these environment variables are set in K8S deployment file (publisher-deployment.yaml).
 This is not ideal and should be managed in a more dynamic way.
 // TODO: move this configuration to App Config service in Azure.
 How to dynamically configure PORT in publisher-service?

+### Partition lease process

+The consumer service uses a partition lease process to manage the partitions in EventHubs.
+The consumer service will lease a partition and process the messages in that partition, each POD will get a partition assigned.

+I'm using storage account to store the lease information.
+The lease is a blob file that contains the partition id and the offset of the last message processed.

+Blob name: partitionlease